-This has led us to many questions about the virus and its epidemiology in desert cropping systems relative to last year.
-First, why did it suddenly appear last March when it had not previously been reported in our cropping system.
-In 31 years as a vegetable entomologist in Yuma, I have never seen INSV or TSWV (a related tospovirus) in desert lettuce.
-Anecdotally, it has been presumed that INSV arrived in the desert on infected lettuce transplants or infected adults hitching a ride to Yuma on transplants or equipment originating in Salinas.
-I tend to agree with this presumption.
-Not knowing the exact sources of INSV last season, the big question is: will the virus reappear again this season.
-Given that Salinas has battled INSV all summer and a produce a fair amount of lettuce and brassica transplants grown in Yuma, we must assume that INSV will again move into the desert at some point.
+This has led us to many questions about the virus and its epidemiology in desert cropping systems.
+First, why did it suddenly appear last March 2021 when it had not previously been reported in our cropping system.
+In over 30 years as a vegetable entomologist in Yuma, I had never seen INSV or TSWV (a related tospovirus) in desert lettuce prior to 2021.
+We've now demonstrated in 2022 and 2023 that INSV arrived into the desert on infected lettuce transplants or infected adults on transplants originating in Salinas.
+Given that Salinas has battled INSV each of the last 3 summers and produce a fair amount of lettuce and brassica transplants grown in Yuma, we must assume that INSV will again move into the desert at some point.
 So, until we have a better understanding of INSV epidemiology on desert lettuce, it is recommended that PCA's and growers adjust their thrips management programs this season, particularly in high-risk areas.
 Below are several recommendations that PCAs should consider helping reduce the risk of INSV outbreaks in desert lettuce.

-I. Season-long sanitation.
+- I. Season-long sanitation.
 Maintaining a clean cropping system via cultural management is the foundation of an effective thrips/INSV management program and should be helpful in eliminating potential sources of both the virus and the vector.
 Research over the past year has shown that several deserts weed species are reservoirs for both thrips and INSV.
 Reduction of thrips/INSV can be achieved with thorough weed control, both in and around produce fields.
-Additionally, once lettuce harvest is complete, growers should disk crop residue as quickly as possible to reduce prolonged thrips reproduction and spread.
+Additionally, once lettuce harvest is complete, growers should disk crop residue as quickly as possible to reduce prolonged thrips reproduction and spread. - II.

-- II.
 Scouting for thrips is important.
 Research has shown that visual sampling for thrips can underestimate the actual numbers on the plant due to their cryptic nature.
-If you can see a few adults and larvae on the plant, it means that there are likely several-fold more thrips on the plant (hiding near the base of the plant between midribs). - III.
+If you can see a few adults and larvae on the plant, it means that there are likely several-fold more thrips on the plant (hiding near the base of the plant between midribs).

+- III.
 Focus on minimizing Secondary spread.
 Because adults can be difficult to control, prevent larvae from completing development to the adult stage and moving throughout the field.
 It's hard to prevent primary infection from the outside but minimizing larvae populations should help suppress the secondary spread of INSV if it is present in the field.
 In other words, "Nip the thrips" populations in the bud. - IV.
 Early and aggressive spray timing in High-risk areas.
-It is advisable that PCAs preventatively treat lettuce fields early and aggressively in high-risk areas: - Lettuce and brassica transplants originating from Salinas should be treated before or shortly after transplanting. - Direct-seeded lettuce fields grown adjacent to, or near, lettuce and brassica fields where transplants originated from Salinas should be treated early and aggressively. - Lettuce grown in areas where significant INSV was found last spring (i.e., Tacna, Roll, Wellton, Bard) should be watched closely and treated preventatively when thrips first appear.
+It is advisable that PCAs preventatively treat lettuce fields early and aggressively in high-risk areas: - Lettuce and brassica transplants originating from Salinas should be treated before or shortly after transplanting. - Direct-seeded lettuce fields grown adjacent to, or near, lettuce fields where transplants originated from Salinas should be treated early and aggressively. - Lettuce grown in areas where significant INSV was found last spring (i.e., Tacna, Roll, Wellton) should be watched closely and treated preventatively when thrips first appear.